For those who are registering for online mat classes or 1:1s.

 VIRTUAL DROP IN / SINGLE CLASS £12 – Valid for 1 month from date of purchase.

 VIRTUAL MEMBERSHIP £50 MONTHLY – up to 5 virtual classes every ‘payment’ month.

 VIRTUAL 55 MINUTE 1:1 £58 / 30 mins £35 – Valid for 14 days from date of purchase.

 NB: Virtual pricing cannot be used on studio sessions, cannot be refunded or transferred.
 Online classes will be 45 mins and are not suitable for anyone with pain, injuries, pregnant, early postnatal, osteoporosis, joint replacements or back issues.
 Please see us for 1:1’s. or email us for a consultation to check before starting.
 Remember online classes never replace working with a teacher in person.
 Classical Pilates is a workout, not rehab.
 Please check you are fit and healthy enough to start sessions with us and you know how to handle your body, your modifications etc by 30 minute 1:1 consultation.

 VIRTUAL CLASS DESCRIPTIONS

 These are Core /Progression general level classes.
-Beginners are welcome to take part but we recommend you start with 5-10 Gentle Flow classes or some 1:1’s first.
+Beginners are welcome to take part.
 These classes are fun workouts, using your own body weight and gravity, as Pilates was intended. following the Classical exercises and orders with fluidity and transitions.
 We will develop the strength and stability from the Gentle Flow Mat Classes and incorporate the challenges of stretch and stamina.
 We will offering general guidance, modifications and progressions as we go through the workout but not individual corrections and specific issue modifications.